optofab/optofab.github.io/logs.md

 - Wo Tian

-  - Host group meeetings and attend clients meetings.
+  - Host group meetings and client meetings(~ 5 hours).
+Record 2 meeting minutes.
-  - Integrate customers' suggestions for refining the website to a To-do list
+  - Integrate customers' suggestions for refining the website to a To-do list (see meeting minutes for more information).
-  - Write semester plan.
+  - Write a semester plan.
   - Consult with Dr. Yu Lin regarding database design
   - Meet with CSIT and discuss technical requirements